suusanp/stealth-health/m5/prototype.md

   await FileSystem.writeAsStringAsync(preferencesFileUri, data);
 };
 ```
-This function serializes the user's preferences to a JSON string and writes it to a file within the device's file system, ensuring preferences are retained even after the app is closed.
+This function serializes the user's preferences to a JSON string and writes it to a file within the device's file system, ensuring that preferences are retained even after the app is closed.
-If notifications are enabled, the application schedules reminders for users to manage their data before the chosen retention period ends.
-This approach ensures users are always informed about their data lifecycle, it listens for changes in notificationsEnabled and dataRetention, scheduling or adjusting notifications accordingly.:
+If notifications are enabled, the application schedules two reminders: a notification one hour before data deletion and another at the time of deletion.
+We implemented this feature as a safeguard against accidental data loss, to remind users about the impending data deletion, giving them a chance to export their data or change the data retention period.
+This approach ensures users are always informed about their data lifecycle, it listens for changes in notificationsEnabled and dataRetention, scheduling or adjusting notifications accordingly:
 ```javascript
 useEffect(() => {
   if (notificationsEnabled) {